-2404 Marketing for Bankers An overview of public relations and marketing, both internal and external.
+2404 Bank Public Relations and Marketing An overview of public relations, both internal and external.
 (3 credits)

 2405 Bank Investments This course covers the nature of primary reserves and loanable funds and how their uses are determined.
 It also analyzes the primary and secondary reserve needs of commercial banks, the sources of reserves, and their random and cyclical fluctuations, and shows the influence of these factors on investment policy.
 This analysis is followed by a study of yield changes as they affect a bank's long-term holdings.
 (3 credits)